 Historical development of Mexican-Americans from Mexican origins, settlement in the United States, to the present time.
 Emphasis is given to the pre-Columbian setting, the indigenous heritage, European conquest and legacy, distinctive colonial institutions, and the growth of independence movements in the United States and Mexico.
 Major political, social, economic, and cultural factors will be presented, focusing on the roles played by diverse peoples and cultures who shared in the development of the United States and Mexico.
-Satisfies CSU Title V, Section 40404, U.S. History, Constitution, and American Ideals requirement when https://doi.org/10.103/bit.1051/bit.1051/bit.1051/ Constitution, and American Ideals requirement when https://doi.org/10.1051/bit.105
+Satisfies CSU Title V, Section 40404, U.S. History, Constitution, and American Ideals requirement when <a href="https://doi.org/10.1016/journal.org/10.1016